dtex/j5e-docs/core-concepts/instantiation.md

 **Pin Identifier**

 This is the simplest scenario and would be a single number or string.
+Note that passing a pin identifier is not described by ECMA-419.
 J5e will assume the provider is available in the device.io global.
 The particular type of IO you need will vary by device type.
 For example, servo would default to ```device.io.PWM```.
 Button or switch would default to ```device.io.Digital```.
 ````js
 import LED from "j5e/led";